In this post, I’m going to give you some summer hair care tips and tricks to maintain healthy hair in the summer months.

 That said, when you’re in a hurry or super busy, or your hair just needs a little volume, dry shampoo can be super handy!

 There are a ton of different types as well, so as always, try and find one that suits your hair type.
 This one is perfect for summer as it texturizes and adds an amazing coconut scent to your hair.
 (See our list of the best dry shampoos for more recs.)

 #7: Your hairbrush really, REALLY makes a difference

 If you find that brushing your hair is a painful or even slightly difficult example, your hairbrush could be the problem.

-Personally, it took me quite a while to find something that suited me (and also to realise that brushing your hair when it’s wet is never a good idea, it should always be semi-dry)!
+Personally, it took me quite a while to find something that suited me (and also to realize that brushing your hair when it’s wet is never a good idea, it should always be semi-dry)!

 The Tangle Teezer brush above is a popular choice as you can use it on wet hair if you have to, and it won’t damage the way other brushes do!
 It has zillions of five-star reviews for a reason.